skerkour/kerkour.com/content/post/polyglot-programming-frameworks.md

-By creating polyglot frameworks we will enable programmers to create homogeneous polyglot systems, with a shared set of quality standrds, abilities and performances.
+By creating polyglot frameworks we will enable programmers to create homogeneous polyglot systems, with a shared set of quality standards, abilities and performances.

 ## Astroflow